JobaerChowdhury/jobaerchowdhury.github.io/_posts/2015-09-06-picture-language.md

 the closure property, which permits us to easily build up complex designs.” -- SICP.
 </div>

-You can check the full code <a href="https://github.com/JobaerChowdhury/picture-language">here</a>.
+You can view the full code <a href="https://github.com/JobaerChowdhury/picture-language">here</a>.